Square Boats logo

 Teal Alan Julian's Oz version (another fiddler with plans, sigh...)

-Skimmer 8' box boat+15hp motor = speed on flat water. new
+Skimmer 8' box boat+15hp motor = speed on flat water.

 Pointy Skiff Some nice photos of this simple and elegant rowboat.